DiGureev/Kharkiv-urban-fest/README.md

 # Onepage website for Kharkiv urban fest
-I was inspired by the webdesign of my friend (Valeria Gershannik)[https://www.behance.net/gallery/188223681/Kharkiv-Urban-Festival-Landing-Page], and want to make this project live.
+I was inspired by the webdesign of my friend [Valeria Gershannik](https://www.behance.net/gallery/188223681/Kharkiv-Urban-Festival-Landing-Page), and want to make this project live.

 This is a landing page with call to action button to registrate users for the Kharkiv urban festival.